-CONSTRUCTION SUMMARY DOCUMENT DATE: December 1, 2014 DATE.
-December 1, 2014 Project: XYZ Geometric Improvements Project Location: Nowhere County Location.
-Howner County MEMORANDUM TO: Bureau Chief, Bureau of Local Projects MEMORANDON 10.
-Bureau Ginei, Bureau of Local Hojeets Notice to proceed on the referenced project(s) was issued to Acme Construction Company Contractor(s) on April 1, 2014 in accordance with Section 101.43, KDOT's Standard Specification fo State Road and Bridge Construction, current edition.
-Contract administration was completed in accordance with the requirements referenced in Section 15.3.2.5, LPA Project Development Manual.
-Notice of Acceptance of the contracted work was issued to the contractor(s) in accordance with Section 105.17, KDOT's Standard Specification for State Road and Bridge Construction, current edition. cutton.
-Materials Certification was completed in accordance with Section 2.07, KDOT's Constructio Manual, current edition, and Section 2600, KDOT's Standard Specification for State Road and Bridge Construction, current edition.
+CONSTRUCTION SUMMARY DOCUMENT DATE: December 1, 2014 Project: XYZ Geometric Improvements Project Location: Nowhere County Jocation.
+Nownere County MEMORANDUM TO: Bureau Chief, Bureau of Local Projects Notice to proceed on the referenced project(s) was issued to Acme Construction Company Contractor(s) on April 1, 2014 in accordance with Section 101.43, KDOT's Standard Specification for tate Road and Bridge Construction, current edition.
+Contract administration was completed in accordance with the requirements referenced in Section 15.3.2.5, LPA Project Development Manual. votion 10.0.2.0, DI TTI rojou Dovolopmont manual.
+Notice of Acceptance of the contracted work was issued to the contractor(s) in accordance with Section 105.17, KDOT's Standard Specification for State Road and Bridge Construction, current edition.
+Materials Certification was completed in accordance with Section 2.07, KDOT's Construction Manual, current edition, and Section 2600, KDOT's Standard Specification for State Road and Bridge Construction, current edition.
 Preliminary Engineering (PE) performed by the PE consultant was accepted as complete.
 Construction Engineering (CE) performed by the CE consultant was accepted as complete.
 City Engineer